 '''

+listen WebCluster1

 bind 10.1.3.80:80 transparent

-bind 10.1.3.81:80 transparent <--- See Note 2
+bind 10.1.3.81:80 transparent <--- See Note 2 below

 mode http

 balance leastconn

 acl SSL-WebCluster1 src 10.1.3.80

-acl SSL-WebCluster1 src 10.1.3.81 <--- See Note 3
+acl SSL-WebCluster1 src 10.1.3.81 <--- See Note 3 below

 tcp-request connection expect-proxy layer4 if SSL-WebCluster1

 cookie SERVERID maxidle 30m maxlife 12h insert nocache indirect

 server backup 127.0.0.1:9081 backup non-stick

 option http-keep-alive

 timeout http-request 5s

 option forwardfor

 timeout tunnel 1h

 option redispatch

 option abortonclose

 maxconn 40000

-server Web1 10.1.3.11:80 weight 100 cookie web1 check inter 4000 rise 2
+server Web1 10.1.3.11:80 weight 100 cookie web1 check inter 4000 rise 2 fall 2 slowstart

-fall 2 slowstart 8000 minconn 0 maxconn 0 on-marked-down shutdownsessions
+8000 minconn 0 maxconn 0 on-marked-down shutdown-sessions

-server Web2 10.1.3.12:80 weight 100 cookie web1 check inter 4000 rise 2
+server Web2 10.1.3.12:80 weight 100 cookie web1 check inter 4000 rise 2 fall 2 slowstart

-fall 2 slowstart 8000 minconn 0 maxconn 0 on-marked-down shutdownsessions
+8000 minconn 0 maxconn 0 on-marked-down shutdown-sessions

 '''

-Note 1: This is an example, for more information please refer to the Administration Manual and search for "Layer 7 - Custom Configurations"
+Note (1) This is an example, for more information please refer to Layer 7 - Custom Configurations..

-- Note 2: Additional bind statement for the VIP when active on the slave - Note 3: Additional SSL termination related ACL statement when active on the slave - Note 4: Make sure you use the same names, IP addresses and Ports as you did when graphically defining the VIP and RIPs - 19.
-Click Update - 20.
-Now follow steps 10 to 14 in Example 2 starting on page 43
+Note (2) Additional bind statement for the VIP when active on the Secondary.

+Note (3) Additional SSL termination related ACL statement when active on the Secondary.

+Note (4) Make sure you use the same names, IP addresses and Ports as you did when graphically defining the VIP and RIPs.

+- 19. Click Update. - 20.
+Now follow steps 10 to 14 starting here.

-4 - LOAD BALANCING WEB SERVERS, SINGLE APPLIANCE, 2 SUBNETS, LAYER 4 NAT MODE
+4 - Load Balancing Web Servers, Single Appliance, 2 subnets, layer 4 NAT Mode

 This example uses 2 subnets - one public subnet for the load balancer and one private subnet for the web servers.
 The load balancer has a single network interface located in the first subnet.
 Routing rules for the second private subnet must be changed so that return traffic passes back via the load balancer.
-This is achieved by creating a custom routing table with the required rules, then associating this with the private subnet - this can now be done directly in the portal (step c below), previously PowerShell had to be used.
+This is achieved by creating a custom routing table with the required rules, then associating this with the private subnet - this can now be done directly in the portal (step 2 below), previously PowerShell had to be used.

 This configuration is currently not supported in HA mode.
-In this mode, the custom routing rules would need to be dynamically modified to route via the Slave appliance rather than the Master if a failover occurs.
+In this mode, the custom routing rules would need to be dynamically modified to route via the Secondary appliance rather than the Primary if a failover occurs.
 This is currently not supported.